 I live and work in Budapest Hungary, though I was born in the UK.
 As an artist, I am mainly self-taught and it was always my aim to let images and impressions from within come more or less spontaneously.
 For me, the whole process has always represented a kind of 'soul work.'

-Currently I have a small number of pieces on show at the newl-opened gallery for artists, KAZI30, at Kazinszky Utca 30 Budapest Hungary, run by The Ferdinand Galéria.
+Currently I also have a small number of pieces being shown at different exhibitions through The Ferdinand Galéria at the Szimpla Kert or at other venues of theirs.
 I have also exhibited via Arteon.hu, which has its own online community, and via Intergaléria, which is currently organising a travelling auction exhibition titled 'A Duna - Az Jön.'
 In 2009 I had a solo exhibition at The Mansfeld Gallery, in Csepel, Budapest.

 I also regularly participate in the Sketchbook Project, based in Brooklyn New York and have four sketchbooks submitted to this venture so far, two of which can be viewed here: http://www.sketchbookproject.com/library?utf8=%E2%9C%93&display_name=lynda+stevens&project_id=&submission[theme_id]=&country=Hungary&city=Budapest&province=&state=&commit=Search